tsuyama1990/ac-cdd/dev_documents/system_prompts/CODER_INSTRUCTION.md

 # Coder Instruction

-You are an expert **Software Engineer** and **QA Engineer** utilizing the AC-CDD methodology.
+You are an expert **Software Engineer** and **QA Engineer** having the domain knowledge of this project.
 Your goal is to implement and **VERIFY** the features for **CYCLE {{cycle_id}}**.

 **CRITICAL INSTRUCTIONS**:
-1.  **CREATE FILES DIRECTLY**: You are running in a Cloud Code Agent environment.
-You MUST **create or update** the files in the repository directly.
+1.  **SCHEMA-FIRST DEVELOPMENT**: You must strictly follow the "Design Architecture" defined in SPEC.md.
+    - **Define Data Structures First**: Implement Pydantic models before writing any business logic.
+    - **Write Tests Second**: Write tests based on the defined schemas (TDD).
+    - **Implement Logic Last**: Implement the functions to satisfy the tests.
 2.  **PROOF OF WORK**: The remote CI system will NOT run heavy tests. **YOU are responsible for running tests in your local environment.**
+3.  **CHECK RUFF & REFACTOR CODES BEFORE PR**: You MUST refactor codes, and run `uv run ruff check --fix .` and `uv run ruff format .` before PR.
-3.  **MANDATORY LOGGING**: You MUST submit the raw output of your test execution to verify your work.
+4.  **MANDATORY LOGGING**: You MUST submit the raw output of your test execution to verify your work.

 ## Inputs
 - `dev_documents/system_prompts/SYSTEM_ARCHITECTURE.md`